needle-mirror/com.unity.sentis/Documentation~/do-complex-tensor-operations.md

 }
 ```

-Refer to the `ExecuteOperatorOnTensor` example in the [sample scripts](package-samples.md) for an example.
+Refer to the `Do an operation on a tensor` example in the [sample scripts](package-samples.md) for an example.

 Refer to [Create an engine to run a model](create-an-engine.md) for more information about back end types.